leeolney3/Tables/resources.md

 * [Deploy Flexdashboard on Github Pages with Github Actions and Docker](https://twitter.com/Rami_Krispin/status/1572570809058885633) by Rami Krispin
 * [Automating Sentences with R](https://twitter.com/cararthompson/status/1577623068419141632) by Cara Thompson
 * List of R resources [thread](https://twitter.com/rappa753/status/1623713353754644480) by Albert Rapp
+* [A big list of data journalism tools and resources](https://www.databites.co.za/post/60/a-big-list-of-data-journalism-tools-and-resources) by  @alastairotter on The Outlier Data Bites
 * [Data wrangling essentials: comparisons in JavaScript, Python, SQL, R, and Excel](https://observablehq.com/@observablehq/data-wrangling-translations) by Allison Horst and Paul Buffa

  <!-- toc -->